 Areas with bedrock made of limestone, salt deposits, or carbonate rock are most susceptible to erosion and the formation of such holes.
 These rocks tend to erode as acidic water passes through them.
 When rainwater passes through decaying plant debris, it tends to become more acidic.

 Over a period of years, overlying sediments collapse and a sinkhole develop.
 Sometimes, the holes are small, measuring a few feet wide and ten to fifteen feet deep.
 Others can be hundreds of miles wide and deep.
 However, all of them can be dangerous for those that get caught in them.
 There are three major kinds of sinkholes.
 Their formation is determined by the same geological processes, barring a few differences.

 Types of Sinkholes

-1. Solution sinkholes are most commonly seen in areas that have a very thin cover of soil on the surface, exposing the bedrock below to continual erosion by water.
+Solution sinkholes are most commonly seen in areas with a very thin soil cover on the surface, exposing the bedrock below to continual erosion by water.
 As the water percolates through the bedrock, it carries away small parts of the rock with it.
 As the bedrock erodes, particles collect in the spaces it leaves.

 Finally, it comes to a point when the weak points become a large hole within the bedrock that cannot support the weight above it.
 The cover collapse usually happens in a sudden manner and can create large holes in a matter of minutes.

-3. The last kind of sinkholes are known as Cover Subsidence Sinkhole.
+The last kind of sinkhole is known as Cover Subsidence Sinkhole.
 In this case, the hole is formed over a period of time.
 The bedrock here is covered by soil and materials which are not well knitted together.
 Areas that have soil comprising largely of clay or sand often face the occurrence of this hole.

 Effects of Sinkholes